needle-mirror/com.unity.entities/Documentation~/transforms-using.md

 }
 ```

-To make sure that the parents find their children, and to set up their child component, [ParentSystem](xref:Unity.Transforms.ParentSystem) must run.
+To make sure that the parents find their children, and to set up their child component, [`ParentSystem`](xref:Unity.Transforms.ParentSystem) must run.

+Use the `static` flag for everything that isn't going to move.
+This improves performance and reduces memory consumption.

+The transform system is optimized for large numbers of hierarchies at the root level.
+A root level transform is a transform with no parent.
+Avoid having large hierarchies under a single root.
+The work of concatenating hierarchical transforms is divided across jobs at the root level.
+So the worst case scenario is to keep large numbers of non-static entities under a single root.